 The study of the earth, air and water or more specifically, the geologic, hydrologic or atmospheric sciences are all included under Earth Sciences.
-Concerned with those branches of Science that examine the birth and evolution of the Earth, this area of study focuses on the development of the physical environment.
+Concerned with those branches of Science list that examine the birth and evolution of the Earth, this area of study focuses on the development of the physical environment.
 It includes numerous concepts such as dating of rocks and minerals, the types of rocks, analysis of landforms, fossils, amongst others.
 Moreover, Applied Earth Sciences field works towards finding out effective applications of Earth Science concepts for the environment.

 Courses Offered in Earth Sciences